Juan Manuel Sandoval und Diego Sandoval Ávila

 Codex von Ayotzinapa, 2014

-The anthropologist Juan Manuel Sandoval works at the National Museum of Anthropology in Mexico City.
-His son Diego Sandoval Ávila is a visual artist (they live and work in Mexico City).
-Working with a group of children, they drew the Codex of Ayotzinapa in the tradition of pre-Hispanic illuminated manuscripts.
-Since 2015, it has been exhibited once a month in the museum to commemorate the murder of 43 indigenous students from Ayotzinapa by the police and a drug cartel.
-This exposition represents a demand by Sandoval and Ávila that this state-sponsored crime be solved.
-The narrative of the codex links pre-Hispanic, colonial-era and current acts of cruel injustice.
+The anthropologist Juan Manuel Sandoval of the National Museum of Anthropology in Mexico City and his son Diego, a visual artist, drew the Ayotzinapa Codex together with children in the tradition of pre-Hispanic pictorial manuscripts.
+Since 2015 it has been exhibited once a month in the museum to commemorate the alleged murder of 43 indigenous students from Ayotzinapa by the police and drug cartels and to demand the investigation of this state-organised crime.
+On 26/27 September 2014, they were on their way to Mexico City for a commemorative demonstration in memory of the brutal suppression of the 1968 student protests by the police and army.
+The narrative of the codex links the description of pre-Hispanic, colonial and current cruel acts of injustice.
+The last page shows demonstrators against neo-colonial conditions with protest shouts in the form of pre-Hispanic ‘scrolls’ (volutes).

 Juan Manuel Sandoval Palacios/ Diego Sandoval Ávila